Postsecondary Child Care Grant Program Resources

 - Enrollment impact: Awards are prorated based on enrollment status (full‑time vs. part‑time).

-- County Verification: Complete county verification if the student checked yes to either Child Care Assistance Program (CCAP) or Minnesota Family Investment Program (MFIP) on their application.
+- County Verification: Complete county verification if the student checked yes to either Child Care Assistance Program (CCAP) or Minnesota Family Investment Program (MFIP) on their application before awarding.

 - Funding limits: Awards are contingent on available campus allocations; waitlist procedures must be followed when demand exceeds funding.